Optulus/optulus-anchor/README.md

 - tool-level calls and failures in a lookback window
 - drift hints inferred from `RESPONSE_FAIL` errors (for example missing fields)
 - most unreliable tool by failure rate

-## Works With

-This SDK wraps regular Python callables, so it can sit under most tool ecosystems:
-LangChain, OpenAI tool calling, Anthropic tool use, MCP servers, CrewAI, or custom runtimes.

 ## LLM Discoverability Files